ysndr/MSc-Thesis/chapter/evaluation.md

 ### Quantitative

 The quantitative evaluation focuses on the performance characteristics of NLS.
-As described in [@sec:eval-methods-quantitative] a tracing module was embedded into the NLS binary which recorded the runtime together with the size of the analyzed data, i.e., the number of linearization items [@sec:linearization] or size of the analyzed file.
+As described in [@sec:quantitative-methods] a tracing module was embedded into the NLS binary which recorded the runtime together with the size of the analyzed data, i.e., the number of linearization items [@sec:linearization] or size of the analyzed file.
 This section will first introduce the dataset before looking at the general performance and finally looking into particular cases.

 #### Dataset